medsouza/Med_Learning/README.md

-A repository of some of my favourite work in Machine Learning.
-They include:<br /><br />
+Here are some Jupyter notebooks that I enjoyed working on:<br /><br />
 - Manufacturing quality control<br />
 - Electricity power consumption of a household<br />
 - Heart attack risk prediction<br />